-By now it’s clear that a future with mostly (if not all) driverless cars on our roads is a matter of when, not if.
-With Tesla’s renowned Autopilot feature, Google’s autonomous car, Uber’s self-driving fleet, and even a rumoured Apple car, autonomous vehicles are about to become a mainstay of our culture.
+By now, it’s clear that a future with mostly (if not all) self-driving cars on our roads is a matter of when, not if.

 This article takes a look at all of the positive developments a driverless future will bring.
 But first, let’s look at exactly what a driverless car is.